-Port NOLA's goal is to understand the community's needs and concerns to develop a successful project that is respectful of the people, culture and traditions of Violet and St. Bernard Parish, and one that brings new opportunity to its residents.
+Port NOLA's goal is to understand the community's needs and concerns to develop a successful project that isrespectful of the people, culture and traditions of Violet and St. Bernard Parish, and one that brings new opportunity to its residents.
 We are committed to a public process to build knowledge and expand understanding.

-The project is subject to a two- to four-year National Environmental Protection Act (NEPA) permitting process, which requires the Port to engage with the community, study potential environmental, technical, and quality of life concerns, then to work proactively to address them.
-Port NOLA will go beyond required engagement with an inclusive approach with two Community Advisory Councils that will allow residents to provide ideas and feedback.
+The project is subject to a two- to four-year National Environmental Policy Act (NEPA) permitting process, which requires the Port to engage with the community, study potential environmental, technical, and quality oflife concerns, then to work proactively to address them.
+Port NOLA will go beyond required engagement with an inclusive approach with an ongoing presence in the community, as well as two Community Advisory Councils that will allow residents to provide ideas and feedback.